 For example, in a case that a plaintiff is 20 percent responsible for an accident, if that plaintiff receives an award of $100,000, the court will reduce the award to $80,000.
 A skilled lawyer in State College could present the facts of the boat accident case in the light most favorable to the plaintiff, perhaps reducing the amount of responsibility that the court assigns to the plaintiff.

 Boat collisions often result in significant financial losses.
 If there is damage to the person’s boat or its contents, he or she could seek compensation for property damage.
 There may be immediate medical bills for emergency treatment as well as ongoing expenses for pain medications or physical therapy.
 Additionally, if a person is catastrophically injured in a boat wreck, he or she may be unable to work, resulting in lost wages or future earning capacity.
 The negligent party or parties must compensate the claimant for these expenses.

 If an accident causes permanent damage, like disfigurement, the negligent party may be required to compensate a claimant for emotional harm.
-Pain and suffering are also compensable losses.
+Pain and suffering is also compensable.
 An experienced watercraft accident attorney could negotiate for the highest award possible to meet all the plaintiff’s needs.

 If you were injured in a boat wreck due to another person’s negligent actions, do not hesitate to seek legal counsel.
 A compassionate State College boat accident lawyer could negotiate with insurance companies to try to get you the best settlement possible.
 If necessary, your attorney will take the negligent parties to court.
-Call to schedule your free case consultation today.
+Call to schedule your free case consultation at Marcus & Mack today.